 PVM Family Program Series

 The PVM Family Program series is designed for families with elementary school students or older who are interested in learning more about the veterinary profession.
-The series takes place on the first Thursday of each month from October through March.
+The series takes place from October through March.
 The presentations are free but registration is requested.
-Please contact Adrianne Fisch (firstname.lastname@example.org) to register today.
+Please contact the Office of Engagement (firstname.lastname@example.org) to register today.

 Directions and Location